wp-plugins/woocommerce-compare-products/readme.txt

 Requires at least: 2.92
 Tested up to: 3.3.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3

-Add a Compare Products Feature to all of your products on you WooCommerce site with the FREE Woo Compare Products plugin.
+Add a Compare Products Feature to all of your products on you WooCommerce site with the FREE WooCommerce Compare Products plugin.
 It is plug and play.

 == Description ==